 The Washington Post - November 15, 1994

 The likely photographer, Charles G. Walline, worked at the D. B. Loveman & Co. at the corner of 8th and Market Streets.
 A series of photos includes mostly young women, but also a few men who we can reasonably assume were all coworkers.
-The roof provided good lighting and the department store – easy access to the latest fashions to model, and to sharpen his photography skills.
+The roof provided good lighting.
+The department store offered easy access to the latest fashions, and willing models to pose.

 In this photo – 3 young ladies pose together.
 The insignia on their hats are likely 'faux military'- in fashion following the Spanish American War.